 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.

 What you'll find when you visit or move to this neighborhood is one of the most crowded neighborhoods in all of America.
 With an incredible 97,502 people per square mile, it is more densely populated than 99.6% of America's neighborhoods.
-Do you like a coastal setting?
-If so, this neighborhood may be to your liking.
-The Upper Manhattan East neighborhood is on the ocean, a bay, or inlet.
-Often such coastal places have amenities and recreational activities on the waterfront that are attractive to residents and visitors alike.
+Upper Manhattan East is a neighborhood that is on the ocean, a bay, or inlet.
+Many times, such places have amenities that bring locals and visitors to the waterfront for recreational activities or to check out the scenery.
+In some densely populated areas that are less financially well-off, the neighborhood waterfront can be relatively industrial and less open to recreation.
 In addition to being coastal, Upper Manhattan East is a very nautical neighborhood, meaning that it is somewhat historic, walkable, densely populated and on the water.
 This gives the neighborhood a very nautical feel, with some seaside and shipping feel, which some may really enjoy the sights and sounds of.

-American households most often have a car, and regularly they have two or three.
-But households in the Upper Manhattan East neighborhood buck this trend.
-60.8% of the households in this neighborhood don't own a car at all.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Upper Manhattan East neighborhood have a highly unusual car ownership.
+59.3% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 99.2% of U.S. neighborhoods.

-Did you know that the Upper Manhattan East neighborhood has more Dominican and Sub-Saharan African ancestry people living in it than nearly any neighborhood in America?
+Did you know that the Upper Manhattan East neighborhood has more Dominican ancestry people living in it than nearly any neighborhood in America?
 It's true!
-In fact, 10.0% of this neighborhood's residents have Dominican ancestry and 17.8% have Sub-Saharan African ancestry.
+In fact, 18.0% of this neighborhood's residents have Dominican ancestry.

 Upper Manhattan East is also pretty special linguistically.
 Significantly, 7.2% of its residents five years old and above primarily speak African languages at home.
 While this may seem like a small percentage, it is higher than 99.3% of the neighborhoods in America.